Course Listings

 A “critical conversation” is a conversation about ideas.
 It is sophisticated and thoughtful rather than one-sided and simplistic; it’s not about finding one right answer but rather about closely analyzing all of the evidence at hand and discovering something meaningful.
 By communicating what you discover clearly and cogently, you add to the broader scholarly conversation.
 When engaged in a critical conversation with other scholars, you consider their ideas in ways that help you develop your own thinking, rather than merely agreeing or disagreeing with what others have to say.
 The critical reading, discussion, and academic writing skills we focus on in First-Year Writing provide a foundation that crosses disciplinary boundaries and will help you in all of your courses.

-Please see the list of First-Year Writing: Critical Conversation courses for Spring 2026 below.
+Please see the list of First-Year Writing: Critical Conversation courses for Fall 2026 below.
 To view the full course description for a particular course, please click on the course name.

 For First-Year Writing Workshop course listings, please continue to scroll down.